divanvisagie/NARF/README.md

 ## Testing

-There is a simple test located in the tests directory , to run:
+Unit tests for narf are located in the tests directory , to run:

 	node ./tests/test.js

-This is a simple client to check if the server is working properly.
+or:

+	npm test narf

 ## Compatibility